widdra/Documentation/ansible.md

 You can also group them together.
 Ansible will respect the ssh connection defaults in `~/.ssh/config` etc.
 If these are not enough you can also add additional configuration for the ssh connections in this file [as shown here](//docs.ansible.com/ansible/intro_inventory.html).

+Especially configuring the Python path can be valuable when using modern Ubuntu distributions because Ansible will try to use Python2 using the `python` command and only Python3 is preinstalled as `/usr/bin/python3`
 ``` ini
 x1.example.com